Is Aloe Vera Edible? Should You Eat Aloe Vera?

 The aloe vera parts that are consumed most commonly include the clear inner gel of the aloe vera stalk and the green outer layer.

 To get to the clear gel, simply take a sharp knife and peel away the green portion until you reach the transparent meat inside.
-You can crush this meat and put in smoothies or eat it as it is.
+You can crush this meat and put it in smoothies or eat it as it is.

-Depending on the size of the aloe, the green outer layer can be often tough, so it may not be as palatable.
+Depending on the size of the aloe, the green outer layer can often be tough, so it may not be as palatable.
 It can also have a bitter taste just like the gel inside, so eating it will not be pleasant.
 That said, it’s often added to salads or drinks for texture.

 Aloe Vera Parts You Should Avoid Eating